Forecasts of constraining isotropic cosmic birefringence on AliCPT-1: Simulations and masks

 We simulate the Galactic foregrounds including thermal dust, synchrotron, free-free, AME, and CO line emissions, based on the \texttt{PySM} \cite{thornePythonSkyModel2017,zoncaPythonSkyModel2021,groupFullskyModelsGalactic2025} models.
 We adopt the low- and high-complexity fiducial sky scenarios described on the PanEx website\footnote{\url{https://galsci.github.io/blog/2022/common-fiducial-sky}}.
 Specifically, the \texttt{PySM3} \texttt{d9,s4,f1,a1,co1} emissions make up the low-complexity sky model, with the \textit{Planck} GNILC thermal dust template scaled by a modified black body spectrum, the \textit{WMAP} 9-year synchrotron template scaled by a power law SED using fixed spectral indices\footnote{To be specific, $\beta_d=1.48$, $T_d=\SI{19.6}{K}$ for dust and $\beta_s=-3.1$ for synchrotron.}, and unpolarized free-free, Anomalous Microwave Emission (AME), and CO line emissions.
 The high-complexity model consists of the \texttt{PySM3} \texttt{d12,s7,f1,a2,co3} emissions, with spatially varying SEDs for dust and synchrotron, and faint polarization for AME and CO.
 The high-complexity foreground includes more small scales and frequency decorrelation effects than the low-complexity one.

 The thermal dust emission dominates the foreground contamination in the frequency bands considered in this work.
 We compare the dust $TB$ and $EB$ correlations of the two foreground models and the \textit{Planck} observations\footnote{The PR4 353 GHz map can be downloaded from \url{http://pla.esac.esa.int/pla/aio/product-action?MAP.MAP_ID=HFI_SkyMap_353-BPassCorrected-field-IQU_2048_R4.00_full.fits}.} by plotting their power spectra at 353 GHz in Fig.~\ref{fig:cl-353fg}.
-Here we apply an extra \textit{Planck} point source and CO mask on both deep-scan and wide-scan regions when computing the power spectra.
+Here we apply an extra \textit{Planck} point source and CO mask\footnote{Here we use the f92 mask introduced in Sec.~\ref{sec:test-hfi}, available on the google drive link in \url{https://github.com/LilleJohs/Cosmic_Birefringence}.} on both deep-scan and wide-scan regions when computing the power spectra.
 We notice that the $TB$ and $EB$ spectra of both low- (solid) and high-complexity (dashed) foreground models are consistent with zero for the D30$\mu$K region (left blue), while the low-complexity foreground spectra are larger than the high-complexity foreground spectra at large scales for the W70 region (right yellow).
 The PR4 353 GHz map exhibits a clear positive $TB$ correlation (black square), underscored by the \textit{Planck} paper \cite{planckcollaborationPlanck2018Results2020e}, which is not fully reproduced by our foreground models.